prestaconcept/PrestaSitemapBundle/doc/5-decorating-urls.md

 ## Limitations

 The bundle takes care about limit constraints.
-For example, it automatically divide sections into smaller fragments.
+For example, it automatically divides sections into smaller fragments.

 But there is some cases for which it will just block you from doing forbidden things with exceptions.